saagie/gradle-saagie-plugin/README.md

     - type: **boolean**
     - default: false

-We recommend to use variables for login and password and set them at a global level ($GRADLE_USER_HOME/gradle.properties or ).
+We recommend to use variables for login and password and set them at a global level ($GRADLE_USER_HOME/gradle.properties).

 ### job
 * **id**